matomo-org/matomo-sdk-ios/README.md

 ##Requirements

-The latest PiwikTracker version uses ARC and support iOS6 and up.
+The latest PiwikTracker version uses ARC and support iOS6+ and OSX 10.7+.

 Piwik tracker has a dependency to Core Data, Core Location, Core Graphics, UIKit and AFNetworking.